History of Virginia: Cold War and Space Age

 In addition to general postwar growth, the Cold War resulted in further growth in both Northern Virginia and Hampton Roads.
 With the Pentagon already established in Arlington, the newly formed Central Intelligence Agency located its headquarters further afield at Langley (unrelated to the Air Force Base).
 In the early 1960s, the new Dulles International Airport was built, straddling the Fairfax County-Loudoun County border.
 Other sites in Northern Virginia included the listening station at Vint Hill.
 Due to the presence of the U.S. Atlantic Fleet in Norfolk, in 1952 the Allied Command Atlantic of NATO was headquartered there, where it remained for the duration of the Cold War.
 Later in the 1950s and across the river, Newport News Shipbuilding would begin construction of the USS Enterprise—the world's first nuclear-powered aircraft carrier—and the subsequent atomic carrier fleet.

 Virginia also witnessed American efforts in the Space Race.
 When the National Advisory Committee for Aeronautics was transformed into the National Aeronautics and Space Administration in 1958, the resulting Space Task Group headquartered at the laboratories of Langley Research Center.
-From there, it would initiate Project Mercury, and would remain the headquarters of the U.S. manned spaceflight program until its transfer to Houston in 1962.
+From there, it would initiate Project Mercury, and would remain the headquarters of the U.S. human spaceflight program until its transfer to Houston in 1962.
 On the Eastern Shore, near Chincoteague, Wallops Flight Facility served as a rocket launch site, including the launch of Little Joe 2 on December 4, 1959, which sent a rhesus monkey, Sam, into suborbital spaceflight.
 Langley later oversaw the Viking program to Mars.

 The new U.S. Interstate highway system begun in the 1950s and the new Hampton Roads Bridge-Tunnel in 1958 helped transform Virginia Beach from a tiny resort town into one of the state's largest cities by 1963, and spurring the growth of the Hampton Roads region linked by the Hampton Roads Beltway.
 In the western portion of the state, completion of north–south Interstate 81 brought better access and new businesses to dozens of counties over a distance of 300 mi as well as facilitating travel by students at the many Shenandoah area colleges and universities.
 The creation of Smith Mountain Lake, Lake Anna, Claytor Lake, Lake Gaston, and Buggs Island Lake, by damming rivers, attracted many retirees and vacationers to those rural areas.
 As the century drew to a close, Virginia tobacco growing gradually declined due to health concerns, although not at steeply as in Southern Maryland.
 A state community college system brought affordable higher education within commuting distance of most Virginians, including those in remote, underserved localities.
 Other new institutions were founded, most notably George Mason University and Liberty University.
 Localities such as Danville and Martinsville suffered greatly as their manufacturing industries closed.